BuildOnBeam/layerzero-v2-bridge-builder/README.md

 // now your pk is secure in a keystore
 ```

-### Decimals

-this bridge is configured to deploy tokens with 18 decimals.
-In the future we will add the possibility to deploy different kind of tokens.

-## Using the CLI to deploy an ERC20 bridge\*\*
+## Using the CLI to deploy an ERC20 bridge

 ### installation